jehung/pacman_python/README.md

-# pacman_python
+# Search algorithms in Python
-A pacman implementation in Python
+Implementation of several uninformed and informed search algorithms in Python